tareksalem/liven/README.md

 });
 ```

-#### Activejs Component life cycle
+#### Livenjs Component life cycle
-Activejs Component passes with some cycles starts from init event and ends with out method
+Liven Component passes with some cycles starts from init event and ends with out method
 1. ``component.init() method``

 THis method is mandatory to use to initialize the component like the example above